 The more bean plants you are encompassing, the thicker the branches should be.
 The branches are lent inwards so they meet at the top, eg a teepee or triangular shape.

 Now it needs strengthening so it doesn’t fall apart, or tip over, and can hold the weight of the beans as they climb and burst into life.
-And beans.
 This means winding something around the top, middle and near-ish to the bottom of the branches.
 You could use string, wire, or hazelnut prunings.

 Having made wattling fences in various parts of our garden, the idea was to use the same principal for the climbing bean teepee.
 (Wattling is where you use upright stakes and weave thinner, bendier branches in between to make a wall.)

 Green branches are the bendiest, and less likely to break.
 The thinner the better, too.
 Begin weaving the branch, from thicker end to thinner, around and through the branches at the top, where they come together.

 It doesn’t have to be tidy, nor exact.
 It’s only about making it as solid as possible.
 Where there is a gap, make sure to weave through it.
 Where one branch weaves in front, weave another behind for strength.

 Test it by pushing, carefully, on one of the branch poles.
 Does it feel fairly solid?
 Are the branch poles staying in place?
 If not, use more string/wire/prunings to weave through until it does.

 Remember, this is just the first section.
 There are two more, so solidity is more in the top at this stage until you complete the other sections.
 Repeat the process a little above ½ way up.
 And again, about 1/3 of the way up from the bottom.